anarterb/SNEStoCDi/README.md

   the sketch matches the pinout showed on the wiring.jpg file.
 - upload the compiled sketch to your Arduino

-That's it, you already finished :) the SNEStoCDi adapter is plug-and-play : just plug it to your CDi, plug your SNES pad, start your CDi and go suffer on some terrible games ... :)
+That's it, you already finished :) the SNEStoCDi adapter is plug-and-play : just plug it to your CDi, plug your SNES/SFC pad, start your CDi and go suffer on some terrible games ... :)
 I'd be happy to know about your build, so don't hesistate to send me an email to let me know you made your own SNEStoCDi adapter.

 SNEStoCDi has been tested successfully with Arduinos UNO and Nano, on a Philips CDi 470.